NativeScript/nativescript-app-sync/README.md

 nativescript-code-push release-nativescript <codepush-android-appname> android --targetBinaryVersion ~1.0.0 # release to users running any 1.x version (default: the exact version in AndroidManifest.xml)
 ```

-### Tips
-> Make sure to create a *release build* first, so use the same command that you'd use for app store distribution, just don't send it to the AppStore.
+> ⚠️ Make sure to create a *release build* first, so use the same command that you'd use for app store distribution, just don't send it to the AppStore.
 You can even Webpack and Uglify your app, it's all transparent to this plugin.

-> When releasing updates to CodePush, you do not need to bump your app's version since you aren't modifying the app store version at all.
+> 💁‍♂️ When releasing updates to CodePush, you do not need to bump your app's version since you aren't modifying the app store version at all.
 CodePush will automatically generate a "label" for each release you make (e.g. `v3`) in order to help identify it within your release history.

+## CodePush CLI tricks
+Here are a few commands you may find useful:

 ### Which releases did I create and what are the install metrics?
 Using a command like this will tell you how many apps have the update installed: